wekontrol/FinanceV1.4/replit.md

     - Per-user language preference stored in the database.
     - Support for Portuguese (PT), English (EN), Spanish (ES), Umbundu (UM), and Lingala (LN).
     - `LanguageProvider` architecture wraps the entire application.
-    - All 10 major components (Login, BudgetControl, Goals, Transactions, NotificationSettings, Dashboard, AIAssistant, ProfileModal, AdminPanel, TranslationManager) are 100% translated with 315 translation keys across all languages.
+    - All 11 major components (Login, BudgetControl, Goals, Transactions, NotificationSettings, Dashboard, AIAssistant, ProfileModal, AdminPanel, TranslationManager) are 100% translated with 354 translation keys across all languages.
     - Translation files are stored in `public/locales/` (e.g., `pt.json`, `en.json`).
     - AI services return localized responses in the user's selected language.
+    - All Budget component strings are fully translated (no hardcoded text in pt/en/es/um/ln).

 - **AI Abstraction Layer:**
     - A single abstraction layer (`aiProviderService.ts`) routes all AI service calls to the active provider.
     - Users can select their preferred AI provider (Google Gemini, OpenRouter, Groq, Puter) from the dashboard.
     - The database tracks the active provider with an `is_default` flag.
     - All 14 AI services (e.g., `categorizeTransaction`, `getFinancialAdvice`, `analyzeUserBehavior`, `parseTransactionFromAudio`, `predictFutureExpenses`) are implemented for Gemini, OpenRouter, and Puter.
 Groq is used for specific fast AI operations.
     - Audio support is currently exclusive to Gemini; other providers will prompt the user to switch if audio features are requested.

-- **Translator Role:**
+- **Translator Role & Export/Import System (NEW):**
     - A dedicated `TRANSLATOR` user role allows managing and adding new language translations directly through the UI.
     - Access to the `TranslationManager.tsx` component is restricted to `TRANSLATOR` and `SUPER_ADMIN` roles.
     - Backend table `translations` stores translation data.
+    - **Export Functionality:** Translators can export all 345 translation keys across 5 languages as ZIP containing JSON files
+    - **Import Functionality:** Translators can import improved translations from external AI tools (ChatGPT, Claude, etc.) in bulk
+    - **Smart Loading:** Export automatically loads translations from backend if frontend state is empty
+    - **Dashboard Statistics:** Shows % completion for each language with visual progress bars
+    - **Advanced Filtering:** Search by key, filter by category, show only untranslated strings
+    - **Batch Editing:** Edit all 5 languages simultaneously for the same key

 - **Backend Features:**
     - User creation includes the assignment of 16 default budget categories.
     - API endpoints for managing settings, budgets, and user data.
     - Dynamic API key management through an admin panel.
+    - Translation API endpoints for CRUD operations on `/api/translations/`

 ### System Design Choices
 - **File Structure:**
     - `services/`: Contains `aiProviderService.ts` for abstraction, and individual service files for `geminiService.ts`, `openrouterService.ts`, and `puterService.ts`.
-    - `components/`: Houses all UI components, with comprehensive translation coverage.
+    - `components/`: Houses all UI components, with comprehensive translation coverage (11 components, 354 keys).
     - `public/locales/`: Stores all JSON translation files.
     - `server/`: Includes `db/schema.ts` for database definitions (e.g., `api_configurations`, `budget_limits`) and route handlers (e.g., `settings.ts`, `budget.ts`, `users.ts`).